 Going on poll results, which usually underestimate the party's true level of support, New Zealand First will be back - but not by much.
 If it fails to beat the 5 per cent threshold, then National might be celebrating victory.
 But Cunliffe's shifting of Labour leftwards will have left those voters alienated from Labour feeling even colder and they will stick with Peters.

-Prime Minister John Key says National is "looking very strong", pointing to polls that show the party could govern alone.
+Leader: Prime Minister John Key says National is "looking very strong", pointing to polls that show the party could govern alone.

 Key players: Minister Steven Joyce, Jo de Jeux (campaign director), Peter Goodfellow (party president)

 Campaign: Focus will be on economy, economy and economy.
 National will point to two years of tentative growth and increasing business and consumer confidence, while emphasising unfinished business and that it is the best party to complete the job.

 War chest/donations: The party is "cautiously positive" about its war chest, which was mostly funded by small, regular donations from individuals and businesses.

 Candidate selection: Candidates have been confirmed in nearly all 71 electorates.
 The list rankings will be finalised at the annual conference and will include a number of new faces to replace National's eight resigning MPs.

 • Programme to raise student achievement, which introduces new roles such as expert teachers and expert principals

 • Establishing more fast-tracked special housing areas to increase supply

 • Completing unfinished employment reforms and resource management reforms